microsoft/datashaper/javascript/core/docs/core.api.md

 // Warning: (ae-missing-release-tag) "ImputeArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface ImputeArgs extends InputColumnArgs {
+export interface ImputeArgs extends InputColumnListArgs {
     value: Value;
 }